Decision-making with distorted memory: Escaping the trap of past experience: Model set-up and extreme-value approximation

 Significantly, here $\Delta(v_t, t)$ has no explicit dependence on time $t$, positioning the system in the standard class of generalized P\'olya urn models for which many mathematical results are available \cite{mahmoud, kearney}.
 Evaluating the slope of \eqref{expdeltahom} at $v_*=0$, yields an expression controlled by noise $T$ and the respective distribution parameter:

 According to the stability condition, this fixed point is unstable at all times, for values of noise $T< 1/\lambda$, while it is stable for values such that $T > 1/\lambda$.
 Hence for $T < 1/\lambda$ we have trapping behaviour controlled by the stable fixed points $v_* = \pm 1$, similar to the power-law case.
 Correspondingly, one predicts that for $T > 1/\lambda$, the dynamics of the system approach those of a symmetric random walk with the velocity distribution converging to a $\delta$-distribution in the long-time limit.\footnote{In fact there is a further transition within this regime between super-diffusive fluctuations for $T < 2/\lambda$ and diffusive fluctuations for $T>2/\lambda$ \cite{rosemary, kearney}.} This prediction for the simplified model is confirmed by simulation results.
 The general picture of a transition from low to high-noise regimes is also observed in the real model but simulations suggest the existence of a finite-width velocity distribution around $v_*=0$ in the high-noise regime, even in the long-time limit.
+This finite width could be related to the weak-ergodicity breaking seen in \cite{bouchaud}; a detailed study of the correlations in the different noise regimes is a topic for further investigation.
 This, in turn, indicates the properties of the model depend on the full distribution of $\hat{U}^{\pm}$, rather than just the corresponding characteristic largest value approximation.
 For other exponentially tailed distributions one may find a slope with a weak (logarithmic) time-dependence; in the Gaussian case, for example, this is such that $v^* = 0$ is always stable in the long-time limit.
 However, for large but finite times, one still observes the generic transition between low and high-noise regimes.

 We now turn to the heterogeneous case, where the situation is more complicated as $v_t = 0$ is no longer a fixed point.